Dr. Abdul Raziq Kakar, the founder of World Camel Day

-As I mentioned before, while compiling my PhD work, reading piles of books and articles about the camels and camel related aspects, I realized that there must be some day, mentioning and realizing the importance of the incredible camel.
+As I mentioned before, while compiling my Ph.D. work, and reading piles of books and articles about the camels and camel-related aspects, I realized that there must be some day, mentioning and realizing the importance of the incredible camel.

-In 2009, the author conceptualized the idea of a world camel day (WCD) to aware the people about the importance of camel as a food security agent in climate change scenario.
+In 2009, the author conceptualized the idea of a world camel day (WCD) to aware people of the importance of camels as food security agents in climate change scenarios.

-Why we chose the date of 22nd June?
+Why do we choose the date of 22nd June?

 We Start our Journey in 2009

-From 2009 to 2012 WCD was celebrated in the province of Balochistan (the important habitat of camel, 50% share of the Pakistan’s 1 million population of camels).
-Slowly and gradually, we earned the support at country as well as global level.
+From 2009 to 2012 WCD was celebrated in the province of Balochistan (the important habitat of camels, 50% share of Pakistan’s 1 million population of camels).
+Slowly and gradually, we earned support at the country as well as global level.

 Here, I must praise the role of the very important camel colleagues like Ilse Kohler Rollefson, Prof. Dr. Yagil (the late), Dr. Abdul Salam Abax (KSA), and many other colleagues.
 It is very hard to mention the names of all the people who supported me in this noble cause.

-In 2013, we launched WCD facebook page and received appreciation and support from all over the world.
+In 2013, we launched the WCD Facebook page and received appreciation and support from all over the world.
 The next year, in 2014 WCD started celebrating in the different corners of the globe.
-The same year, LMUAF under the supervision of Dr. Younas launched Dachi camel milk brand in the university and invited the famous camel lady Ilse Kohlor Rollefson to attend the WCD 2014 and inauguratethe Dachi milk.
+The same year, LMUAF under the supervision of Dr. Younas launched the Dachi camel milk brand in the university and invited the famous camel lady Ilse Kohler Rollefson to attend the WCD 2014 and inaugurate the Dachi milk.

-In the comming years after 2014, the idea of WCD was taken up by many people and organizations and the details are very lengthy.
-I do not want to engage your for longer time, therefore, I’m hereby sharing some pictures about the WCD celebrated at global level.
+In the coming years after 2014, the idea of WCD was taken up by many people and organizations and the details are very lengthy.
+I do not want to engage your for a longer time, therefore, I’m hereby sharing some pictures about the WCD celebrated at the global level.

-On this world camel day 22 June, 2020 there are many evenets and one of the most important one is the Virtual University Symposium in Pakistan. https://us02web.zoom.us/webinar/register/WN_eDA5mfYOQnmi8h18xFfksw
+On world camel day on 22 June 2020, there are many events and one of the most important ones is the Virtual University Symposium in Pakistan. https://us02web.zoom.us/webinar/register/WN_eDA5mfYOQnmi8h18xFfksw

-We hereby cardially invite you to join us in this important symposium and learn about the different aspects of camel from the world’s reknowned camel scientists and lovers.
+We hereby cordially invite you to join us in this important symposium and learn about the different aspects of a camel from the world’s renowned camel scientists and lovers.